promhippie/github_exporter/CONTRIBUTING.md

 ## Vulnerabilities

-If you've found a vulnerability that is serious, please email to thomas@webhippie.de.
+If you've found a vulnerability that is serious, please email to [thomas@webhippie.de.](mailto:thomas@webhippie.de).
 If it's not a big deal, a pull request will probably be faster.

 ## Thank you